-Nicholas Hytner introduced by George Fenton.
+The opening talk was given by Nicholas Hytner, introduced by George Fenton.

 Balancing Acts: Behind the Scenes at The National Theatre was published by Jonathan Cape in May 2017.
-Nicholas will be available to sign copies of his book after the talk.

 George Fenton, a former pupil and now Governor of St Edward’s School, is a multi-award-winning composer best known for film and television scores such as Gandhi, The Blue Planet and Cry Freedom.
 George and Nicholas have worked together many times, including on such projects as The Madness of King George, Collaborators and The Lady in the Van.

 Inspiring People from January 2018: